lino-framework/cg/docs/dp.rst

     analysis

-        The work of analysing the needs of a :term:`project operator` in order to implement a software solution which helps them to work more efficiently.
+        The work of analysing the needs of a :term:`project operator` in order to implement a software solution which helps them to reach their goals.
+        The analyst must then describe the customers needs in a language to be understood by a programmer.

     programming